FOOD & AGRICULTURE

 Raising Protein for Healthy Growth:

 In a region where protein is scarce and expensive, our livestock program is essential.
-Pigs, goats, chickens, and cows supply much-needed protein for the children and staff.
+Pigs, goats, and chickens supply much-needed protein for the children and staff.
 These efforts not only meet nutritional needs but also provide surplus resources that benefit the surrounding community.

 Why It Matters: